 In 2003 I founded the Electric Improv Lab at the University of Windsor.
 This group has featured many student and faculty improvisers over the years, though jam sessions and performances have been more infrequent recently than they were in the early days.

 The Noiseborder Ensemble began in 2008, and has mixed composed and improvised music, always with a multimedia orientation.
-That group continues to develop, and we performed a set of semi-improvisational interactive works in Germany this past summer in collaboration with the blackhole-factory media collective.
+That group continues to present performances, most recently in March 2020, just before the COVID shutdown of live events.

 Below is a sampling of my improvisational work, mostly in the context of one of the afore-mentioned groups.